 TONHC continues to vaccinate through scheduled PODs.
-District/Community PODs continue, with the latest taking place on 4/29/2021, at Hickiwan District Office.
-Five vaccinations were provided.
+In collaboration with the Arizona National Guard, Unified Command completed a vaccine POD for O'odham in Mexico in Why, Arizona on May 11.
+The next scheduled POD for O'odham in Mexico will be June 8.
+District/Community PODs continue, with the next scheduled POD taking place at Schuk Toak District on May 14.
 TONHC Public Health Nursing, TON-HHS Community Health Representatives and TON Unified Command appreciate the support of the District PODs and encourage members who plan to receive the vaccine attend the POD when it arrives to their district.